Serendecho/Code-and-data/README.md

 # Code and data
-Code and data for "How does Nobel prize awarding shift the research topics of Nobelists’ coauthors and non-coauthors?"
+Full code and data for "How does Nobel prize awarding shift the research topics of Nobelists’ coauthors and non-coauthors?" can be found in brunch "master".